afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 ### Preface ###

 Properly estimating `test-retest reliability` has become a hot topic in recent years.
 Traditionally test-retest reliability is usually conceptualized and quantitatively estimated as `intraclass correlation` (ICC), whose definition can be found in, for example, this [wikipedia](https://en.wikipedia.org/wiki/Intraclass_correlation) page.
-The trational ICC formulation works fine when there is no or little measurement error.
+Even though there is the tricky issue of assessing its uncertainty, the trational ICC formulation works roughly fine as a point estimate when no or little measurement error is present.
 However, the adoption of ICC can be problematic when measurement accuracy becomes an issue in situations where the quantity under study is measured many times with substantial amount of variability.

 A new modeling framework is needed to estimate test-retest reliabiltiy with measurement errors properly handled.
 In experiments where the effect is assessed through many trials, we need to construct a hierarchical/multilevel model that